 He is also an active studio musician and has recently recorded music for NFL films.
 In addition to his career as a performer, Daniel is a passionate music educator.
 He has served as adjunct professor at Seton Hall and William Paterson Universities and as cello instructor at the Rutgers University extension division.
 Daniel currently lives in Charleston, SC with his wife Mitsuko, son Keijo, and dog Winston.

-Mr. Urbanowicz is currently principal violist of the Augusta Symphony and performs regularly with the Jacksonville Symphony, Southwest Florida Symphony, and the Charleston Symphony Orchestra.
-Dan has played with the New World Symphony at Carnegie Hall, the Sarasota Orchestra, the Boston Philharmonic Orchestra, the Atlantic Symphony, Gulfshore Opera, the Canton Symphony Orchestra, the Firelands Orchestra, and the Plymouth Philharmonic.
-Urbanowicz has served as principal violist of Charlottesville Opera, Schleswig-Holstein Festival Orchestra in Germany, the Pacific Music Festival in Japan, and the Chautauqua Music School Festival Orchestra.
+Dan Urbanowicz, viola, is currently a violist in the Sarasota Orchestra.
+He performs regularly with the Jacksonville Symphony, Southwest Florida Symphony, and the Charleston Symphony Orchestra.
+Dan has played with the New World Symphony at Carnegie Hall, the Boston Philharmonic Orchestra, the Atlantic Symphony, the Canton Symphony Orchestra, the Firelands Orchestra, and the Plymouth Philharmonic.
+He has served as principal violist of the Augusta Symphony, Charlottesville Opera, Gulfshore Opera, Venice Symphony, Schleswig-Holstein Musik Festival in Germany, the Pacific Music Festival in Japan, and the Chautauqua Music School Festival Orchestra.